dockpanelsuite/dockpanelsuite_docs/getting-started/installing-on-windows.rst

 DockPanel Suite source code can be directly used in your project.

 #.
-Download the source code from `GitHub <https://github.com/dockpanelsuite/dockpanelsuite/releases>`_ ,
-   or clone the repo directly.
+Download the source code from `GitHub`_ or clone the repo directly.

 #.
 Open/create a empty Windows Forms project in a solution.